namor5772/WeatherStation/RaspberryPI/README.md

 Raspberry PI 3A+.
 We are using this version since it uses less power, is cheaper, has a smaller form factor but has wifi and the one USB port is sufficient.

 It is powered by 5.2V and when in production the one USB connection is used to power the Arduino Leonardo board.
-Apart from the above the only connections are via 4 GPIO pins.
+Apart from these the only other connections are 4 GPIO pins.

 * GPIO 1 - 3.3V
 * GPIO 6 - GROUND